ScilifelabDataCentre/RDM-guidelines/content/topics/sharing-human-data.md

 BioStudies
 : The [BioStudies database](https://www.ebi.ac.uk/biostudies/) contains descriptions of biological studies.
 This repository is especially suited for linking a study to datasets in different repositories, but can also be used to describe sensitive data that has not been uploaded to a repository.
 BiosStudies is hosted by the European Bioinformatics Institute (EMBL-EBI).

-Zenodo
-: [Zenodo](https://zenodo.org) is a general-purpose repository operated by CERN.
-It can be used for sharing basically any kind of data, but also for just describing data stored elsewhere.
-Zenodo doesn't enforce standardised descriptions of data, so datasets described there might be more difficult to find than those described in the two repositories mentioned above.

 ## How can SciLifeLab help you sharing human data?